noshiobec/REF-Analysis/README.md

 ## Insights:

-Further insights from the dashboard are available [link to additional insights], providing stakeholders with the opportunity for deeper exploration and analysis.
+<p style="text-align:justify;">Further insights from the dashboard are available [link to additional insights], providing stakeholders with the opportunity for deeper exploration and analysis.</p>

 ## Conclusion and Recommendations:

-The analysis of the REF dataset in Power BI has revealed valuable insights that are crucial for strategic decision-making in higher education institutions.
-The interactive nature of the analysis facilitates deeper exploration and understanding of key metrics related to research quality, income sources, and doctorates awarded.
+<p style="text-align:justify;">The analysis of the REF dataset in Power BI has revealed valuable insights that are crucial for strategic decision-making in higher education institutions.
+The interactive nature of the analysis facilitates deeper exploration and understanding of key metrics related to research quality, income sources, and doctorates awarded.</p>